 | promotion | 300 | Promotion definitions — name, channel flags (email, TV, radio, press), discount type |

-| customer | loaded separately | Customer demographics — preferred flag, birth country, salutation |
+| customer | Loaded separately | Customer demographics — preferred flag, birth country, salutation |

-| date_dim | loaded separately | Date dimension — year, quarter, month, day of week for joining all sales tables |
+| date_dim | Loaded separately | Date dimension — year, quarter, month, day of week |

 How the Architecture Works